Snap will spend $1 billion on Amazon cloud services, amended filing shows

 The amended filing was spotted this morning by Recode and Reuters, which both noted the sizable deal with Google, and how Snap is committed to using Google’s infrastructure for the vast majority of its business, including computing, storage, bandwidth, and other services.
 But the deal with Amazon indicates that Snap is not restricted to using only Google’s cloud as it moves forward.

-As Snap explains, “our agreement with Google requires requires that we use their cloud services for substantially all of our hosting requirements,” adding that a Google Cloud disruption of service could harm its business, as could having to transition to a new provider – a move that would be costly, too.
+As Snap explains, “our agreement with Google requires that we use their cloud services for substantially all of our hosting requirements,” adding that a Google Cloud disruption of service could harm its business, as could having to transition to a new provider – a move that would be costly, too.

 Also included in the updated filing was more information about how Snap sees the broader competitive landscape around the world.
 It noted that users outside of North America and Europe tend to consume Snap’s content more than they create it – something the company attributed to a variety of factors, including the lack of high-speed cellular access in some regions.
 This requires users to wait until they’re in an area that has high-speed Wi-Fi, Snap said, which translates into less frequent daily usage as you’d see in developed market.